adam-savard/keyboard-function-keys-linux/README.md

 ## Closing Remarks

-If you want to simply drag/drop the file that you create manually in the steps provided, I have it under the scripts folder in this repo.
+If you want to simply drag/drop the file that you create manually in the steps provided, I have it under the scripts folder in this repo, or you can download it [here](https://github.com/adam-savard/keychron-k2-function-keys-linux/releases/download/1.0/keychron.service).
 Download it and drop it in `/etc/systemd/system/`, doing Step 3 at the end.